CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Creature or Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ _Nazgul (9th)._ May be played as a hazard creature (with one strike) or as a permanent event. <br>&ensp;As a creature, may also be played keyed to Harondor, Horse Plains, Gorgoroth, and Khand; and may also be played at sites in these regions. <br>&ensp;If played as a permanent-event, it will remain in play until tapped during the opponent's movement/hazard phase (tapping counts against the hazard limit).
+> > _**Unique.**_ _Nazgul (9th)._ May be played as a hazard creature (with one strike) or as a permanent-event. <br>&ensp;As a creature, may also be played keyed to Harondor, Horse Plains, Gorgoroth, and Khand; and may also be played at sites in these regions. <br>&ensp;If played as a permanent-event, it will remain in play until tapped during the opponent's movement/hazard phase (tapping counts against the hazard limit).
 When tapped, _Uvatha the Horseman_ becomes a short-event and you may bring one hazard creature from your discard pile to your hand.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 15/9 】</div>